You are here

-Established in 2008 with the signing of C.R.S.22-42.7, BEST provides an annual amount of funding, in the form of competitive grants, to school districts, charter schools, institute charter schools, boards of cooperative educational services and the Colorado school for the deaf and the blind.
+Established in 2008 with the signing of C.R.S.22-43.7, BEST provides an annual amount of funding in the form of competitive grants to school districts, charter schools, institute charter schools, boards of cooperative educational services, and the Colorado School for the Deaf and the Blind.
 BEST funds can be used for the construction of new schools as well as general construction and renovation of existing school facility systems and structures.

 Building Excellent Schools Today (BEST) Emergency Grant

-If your school facility is experiencing an emergency as defined in this section you may be eligible to receive a BEST Emergency Grant.
-For more information, contact Scott Newell.
+If your school facility is experiencing an emergency as defined in this section, you may be eligible to receive a BEST Emergency Grant.
+For more information, contact Andy Stine.

-Each year the Legislature provides an appropriation to charter schools on a per pupil basis for capital construction needs.
-The funding can be used for construction, demolition, remodeling, financing, purchasing or leasing of facilities the charter operates.
-In FY12-13 six million dollars was appropriated to the charter schools and the institute charter schools.
-A qualifying charter must fill out a questionnaire in order to be eligible to receive this funding.
+Each year, the Legislature provides an appropriation to charter schools on a per pupil basis for capital construction needs.
+The funding can be used for construction, demolition, remodeling, maintaining, financing, purchasing or leasing of facilities the charter operates.
+A qualifying charter must complete and submit a questionnaire in order to be eligible to receive this funding.

-The QZAB program is a way for school districts to obtain interest free financing for renovation, repair projects, and other needs.
-The Colorado Department of Education does not provide funding, but provides authorization to a school district to obtain the interest free financing if the school district qualifies.
+The QZAB program is a way for school districts to obtain interest-free financing for renovation, repair projects, and other construction needs.
+The Colorado Department of Education does not provide funding, but provides authorization for a school district to obtain the interest-free financing if the school district qualifies.

-For additional information, please contact the BEST Staff
+For additional information, please contact Andy Stine: email@example.com